WBJisMyName/READMETest/README.md

 reading the SMART block, and analyze the SMART block through the fields defined in the product data sheet to obtain SMART information.

-Device
+Hardware requirements
 -------------------------
+* Raspberry Pi 3 Model B+
-Only for Transcend SDXC430T and SDXC450I.
+* Transcend SDXC430T and SDXC450I

 Usage
 -------------------------